deserve alt Liberty nor Safety.

 Ann Intern Med.

+No regulations govern placebo composition.
+The composition of placebos can influence trial outcomes and merits reporting.
 There is no requirement to disclose the contents of placebo used in clinical trials.
 Medical journals do not require this information either.

 Testing vaccines in pediatric research subjects.